tonylim89/IoT_MQTT_Expressjs/README.md

 ## Overview

 The system is structured to allow an Arduino device to send transaction requests and receive responses from a central server.
 The server processes these requests and provides an interface for human operators to approve or deny the transactions to simulate backend processing of a transaction.

+## Language Used

+- ESP32 is coded using C++ on Arduino.
+Express.js is coded using... well, Javascript.

 ## Components